ldhandley/Unreal.js-Wiki/Building-the-plugin.md

+### Easy installation
+`` Unreal.js is now on the Unreal Engine MarketPlace.
+If you have installed Unreal Engine from Epic Games Launcher, you can grab Unreal.js from the MarketPlace. ```

+### Build process
 - Make sure you have installed the [UnrealEngine 4.13.? canonical build](https://www.unrealengine.com/dashboard).
 - Create a UE4 C++ project and close the editor after the project creation is finished
 - Clone the content of [Unreal.js-core](https://github.com/ncsoft/Unreal.js-core) into the `{ProjectRoot}\Plugins\UnrealJS` directory of the UE4 project directory